 Years 1-3: Clinical Rotations

-Residents are typically assigned in two- to four-week blocks to one of the following subspecialty areas of radiology:
+Residents are typically assigned in one to four-week blocks to one of the following subspecialty areas of radiology:

-- Head and neck imaging (at the Massachusetts Eye and Ear Infirmary)
+- Head and neck imaging at Mass Eye and Ear Infirmary

 - Interventional radiology